simone-smith/CV/README.md

 ## Simone Smith

 I am an ambitious and energetic student at Makers Academy, Europe's leading coding bootcamp.
-After 7 years in publishing, I have decided to build upon my strong logical, analytical and creative skills by learning to code and starting a new career as a developer.
+After 7 years in publishing, selling rights at Intercontinental Literary Agency Ltd (ILA), I have decided to build upon my strong logical, analytical and creative skills by learning to code and starting a new career as a developer.

 I would like to work at a company that encourages me to continue learning and developing my skills, while providing an opportunity to do meaningful work in an environment that reflects the coding practices espoused by Makers Academy.